FIXP-membership via Convex Optimization: Games, Cakes, and Markets: Applications to Cake Cutting

 We start with showing the membership of the problem in FIXP.
 Given a division $x\in\Delta^{n-1}$ of the cake, consider the bipartite graph with agents on the left and pieces of cake on the right and an edge between agent $i$ and piece $j$ if and only if agent $i$ prefers piece $j$.
 It is clear that $x$ is an envy-free division if and only if this bipartite graph admits a perfect matching.

 \paragraph{Construction of the circuit.}

 Using the above idea we construct a circuit whose fixed points are envy-free divisions.
-The domain of the circuit is $D = \Delta^{n-1}\times (\Delta^{n-1})^n\times ([0,1]^n)^n$ which we note is compact and convex.
-The first simplex represents the division, the $n$ copies of $\Delta^{n-1}$ represent the capacities of the edges from every agent, and the $n$ copies of $[0,1]^n$ represent the flow along the edges from every agent.
+The domain of the circuit is $\Delta^{n-1}$, namely the set of all possible divisions of the cake into $n$ pieces.